Darxo/Hardened/README.md

 - **Flesh Golems** lose **Full Force**
 - **Geists** lose **Fearsome**.
 They now have **Backstabber**
 - **Necromancer** lose 20 natural body armor and **Inspiring Presence**. **Raise Undead** and **Possess Undead** now cost 15 Fatigue (up from 10)
+- **Necrosavants** now require the target to have red blood in order to leech life from them, instead of being able to leech life from anyone
 - **Ancient Auxiliary** lose **Battleforged**
 - **The Conqueror** now has **Savage Strength**.
 This has no gameplay impact and is only meant to visualize that he is immune to **Disarm**